 - The second system is the passive response system (PRS) which ‘plays dead’or renders you immobile in the face of danger.
 This system will be triggered when you are flat on your back and the obstetrician/midwife is doing a vaginal examination.
 All natural bodily functions lose their tone when this system is activated and it can impede the progress of labour especially in the early stages.

-- The third system is the ‘fight or flight’ system (FFS) activated when a person is threatened, afraid, grieving.
+The third system is the ‘fight or flight’ system (FFS) activated when a person is threatened, afraid, grieving.
 When this system is activated, it definitely impedes the progress of early labour, although it is however beneficial when released spontaneously right at the end of labour, just before the birth of the baby.

 Key to evoking this behaviour are unconscious responses to facial expressions, vocalizations and posture of others as well as to cues in the environment.
 This is where the importance of the birth companion or caregiver becomes critical.
 Is the birth companion tense, is the caregiver nervous, and how do they express or suppress their feelings without you as the mother being subliminally aware of their anxiety through their body language?

 The presence of a loving support person, patience, warmth, calm, knowledge and confidence in the body and its potential are essential ingredients in setting up the environment you want for a physiological birth.
 This does not mean that physiological labour and birth are always easy.
 Labour and birth, even the ‘good’ ones, are enormously difficult at times and require great courage and fortitude.
 A mother needs to work through her fears, her burden of lifetime trauma and her grief.
 This helps to free up her body for the task of birthing.
 A midwife with experienced powers of observation and the knack of collecting data without disturbing your flow is also essential.

 A baby who is birthed physiologically feels as if he has birthed himself and experiences the mother as co-operative and giving.
 The mother feels the success of her own stupendous achievement and it gives her confidence in herself both as a mother and a person.
 The scientification of love bears fruit when birth is physiological.